MoRoble/AWS-Projects/Web-App/ReadMe.md

 # Hodan School Web-Application
 #### Skeleton Architecture

-Following our project scenario ‘Hodan School’ we are going to implement Web application template using HDN.
+Following our project scenario ‘Hodan School’ we are going to implement highly available 3 tier architecture implemented on AWS.
+We are going to evolve web application WordPress, compute options, load balancing and database services until it's a scalable and resilient architecture.

+In their 3 tier architecture applications are organized into three logical tiers: the presentation layer, the business logic layer and the data storage layer.
+Our web application will be used in a client-server application that has frontend, the backend and the database.
+The prime drivers for three-tier architecture are:

+* Decoupling
+* Independent scalability
+* Separately developed, managed and maintained by different teams

+Amazon Web Service (AWS) is a cloud platform that provides different cloud computing services.
+We shall be using AWS services to design and build a three-tier cloud infrastructure such as EC2, Auto Scalling Group (ASG), VPC and Elastic Load Balancer (ELB) aming to be highly available and fault tolerant.

 Web-App template